 - Visit Tikal National Park and its toucans and howler monkeys

-|Day 1||Arrival in Guatemala and Travel to Tikal National Park||Tikal|
+|Day 1||Arrive in Guatemala City, Travel to Tikal National Park||Tikal|

-|Day 2||Tour Tikal National Park and Travel to Río Dulce||Río Dulce|
+|Day 2||Tour Tikal National Park, Transfer to Río Dulce||Río Dulce|

-|Day 3||Tour Río Dulce||Livingston|
+|Day 3||Boat Tour Along the Río Dulce||Livingston|

-|Day 4||Tour Quirigua Ruins and Travel to Guatemala City||Guatemala City|
+|Day 4||Tour Quirigua Ruins, Transfer to Guatemala City||Guatemala City|

-|Day 5||Depart From Guatemala City|
+|Day 5||Depart Guatemala City|

 Chat with a local specialist who can help organize your trip.

-Day 3: Tour Río Dulce
+Day 3: Boat Tour Along the Río Dulce

-In the morning, board the boat from Livingston back to Río Dulce.
-At 9:30 am, explore the Quiriguá Ruins, an ancient Maya archeological site in the department of Izabal in southeastern Guatemala.
-The site of the ruins is nestled along the lower Motagua River.
-During the Mayan Classic Period, Quiriguá was in a crucial location, as it was situated in the junction of several important trade routes.
+In the morning, board the boat from Livingston back down the Río Dulce.
+At 9:30 am, you'll arrive at the Quiriguá Ruins, an ancient Maya archeological site in the department of Izabal in southeastern Guatemala.
+The site is nestled along the lower Motagua River and in its heyday (around 800 CE) it thrived as a royal Mayan residence and administrative center.
+This was due to its prime location at the junction of several important trade routes.

-Following the tour of the ruins, transfer to Guatemala City.
+Following the tour of the ruins, you'll transfer to Guatemala City.
 Enjoy your last night in Guatemala at your leisure.

-Day 5: Depart from Guatemala City
+Day 5: Depart Guatemala City

 Unfortunately, its now time to say goodbye to Guatemala.
 A private car will pick you up from your hotel and drive you to the airport in Guatemala City where you'll catch your flight home.
 Adiós!